Michelle Hurd: Career

 After her time on SVU, Hurd had television roles in Charmed, The O.C., According to Jim, Shark, Bones, and Gossip Girl.
 She collaborated with her husband again in the 2001 Showtime original series Leap Years.
 From 2006 to 2007, she had a recurring role on ER as television news producer Courtney Brown, who becomes close to Dr. Kerry Weaver.
 She also returned to the stage, playing the lead role Diana in the Washington Shakespeare Theatre Company's February 10 – March 29, 2009 production of Lope de Vega's Dog in the Manger.

 In 2010, Hurd began a starring role on the A&E Network drama The Glades, playing Colleen Manus.
 In March 2018, it was announced that Hurd would have a leading role in the CBS reboot of Cagney & Lacey, playing the character Mary Beth Lacey (originated by Tyne Daly in the original series), starring alongside Sarah Drew.

-In 2014, she appeared as Constance “Connie” Irving in Season 1 of the very popular streaming series Bosch.
-She was then replaced by Erika Alexander in Season 2.
+In 2014, she appeared as Constance "Connie" Irving in Season 1 of the very popular streaming series Bosch.
+She was then replaced by Erika Alexander in season 2.

 In 2016, Hurd had a recurring role in the second season of Daredevil as Samantha Reyes, a corrupt district attorney overseeing the prosecution of Frank Castle.
 Hurd had debuted the role in the season 1 finale of Jessica Jones.

 On April 26, 2018, Michelle Hurd spoke in a panel for World Intellectual Property Day with a theme of celebrating the creative output of women.

 In 2019, Hurd took on the role of Raffi Musiker in the Paramount Plus series Star Trek: Picard.
 The series began streaming on the service in January 2020.

+Since October 2021, Hurd has served as National Vice President of SAG-AFTRA Los Angeles Local, taking over for Clyde Kusatsu.

+Secretary-Treasurer of SAG-AFTRA

+From August 13 to September 12, 2025 voting was held to the President and Secretary-Treasurer, with Hurd who ran on the same ticket as Sean Astin, running against Peter Antico for Secretary-Treasurer.
+On September 12, 2025, it was announced that Hurd was elected secretary-treasurer of SAG-AFTRA for a two year term, receiving 64.77% of the vote from participating SAG-AFTRA members.

 Personal life

 In 2007, Hurd married actor Garret Dillahunt.

+In 2014, Hurd alleged that Bill Cosby was "very inappropriate with me," becoming one of the numerous women who alleged Cosby sexual assaulted them.
+She alleged that Cosby had in fact inappropriately touched her in his dressing room during her time as a Cosby Show stand-in actress.